Shaptain/mne-wordlist/README.md

-# MNE Wordlist GSoc 2025
+# Add Wordlist Scoring to GNOME Crosswords Editor
-# Wordlist Scoring System 🧠📚
+# GNOME Crosswords: Wordlist Scoring Project

-This project is a part of my GSoC 2025 proposal under the **MNE-Python** organization.

-## 📌 Objective
+This project focuses on enhancing the GNOME Crosswords Editor by adding scoring and metadata to the wordlists it uses for generating puzzles.

+Currently, the wordlists are just collections of words without any information about how complex, common, or interesting those words are.
+This project aims to change that by analyzing each word and assigning scores based on various linguistic traits.

+## ✨ What Does This Scoring Do?

-The goal is to develop a scoring system for wordlists that can be used in cognitive neuroscience experiments, especially those based on the MNE-BIDS pipelines.
+The goal is to generate more interesting, balanced, and customizable puzzles by scoring words based on features like:
-The scoring helps researchers choose balanced word sets for memory and language tasks.

-## 📊 Features

-- Count total letters, unique letters, and unique vowels
+- **Word length**
+- **Unique character count**
+- **Vowel richness**
+- **(Optional) Word frequency or difficulty**

+These scores can help the editor filter or prioritize words when building crossword grids.

+## 🧪 Current Progress

+- ✅ Built a basic Python script that scores words based on multiple traits
+- ✅ Generated a sample scored wordlist (`scored_wordlist.csv`)
+- ✅ Wordlist stored in text and CSV formats for easy parsing
+- 🔜 Plan to integrate with GNOME Crosswords' binary wordlist format

+## 🧰 Tech Stack

+- Python 3
+- NLTK (for linguistic processing)
+- CSV and plain-text handling
-- Add bonus points for high-vowel words
+- Git/GitHub for version control

+## 📁 Files

-- Save wordlist + scores as CSV
+- `wordlist.txt` — raw wordlist
+- `wordlist_scoring.py` — script to analyze and score the words
+- `scored_wordlist.csv` — output file with word scores

 ## 💡 Next Steps

-- Add more linguistic features (e.g., word frequency, syllable count, concreteness)
+- Add more linguistic features (e.g. syllable count, word frequency)
 - Normalize scores across languages and datasets
-- Integrate with MNE-BIDS pipelines for experimental design use-cases
+- Integrate with GNOME Crosswords Editor wordlist format
+- Optimize for larger datasets (~20 GB scale)

 ## 👋 About Me